marinescudan/fake-or-real/content/en/questions/not_pub_7-keirstarmer.en.md

     stats_title: ""
     click_count: 234
 ---
-## The title of explanation goes in markdown

 This campaign video was made by The UK Conservative Party to show Labour politician Keir Starmer seemingly unable to answer a simple question.

 In the actual interview Keir Stramer answered promptly; the video was edited misleadingly.
 Increasingly campaigns from all types of political parties are using “cheap fakes”, simple techniques like this one to misrepresent their opponents.